Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 2. Browse to your file in the File Upload window.
 3. Click the file name to highlight the file and then click ‘Open’.
 4. Imported areas of interest can not be edited.

-After uploading a file to the Tasking Manager you can select if you want to define the tasks either as

-1. `Square Grid`, with the functionality described above to define tasks.
-2. `Arbitrary Geometries`, coming from the file you just uploaded.
-If this is what you want then activate the switch 'Set tasks using uploaded polygons'

-![TM New Polys][]

-**Define arbitrary geometries**

 If you uploaded a file to define your project area, that file may also contain the shapes for the individual tasks.
 E.g. if the area of interest consists of one polygon, the project will have just one task.
 This should only be used in special cases and for specific reasons.
 For example, an import of roads project might need custom task shapes or output from a mapping area reduction process.